Moscow, Idaho, a Liberal hole in the Donut

 Where?
 Located about an hour away from Spokane, Washington in the heart of Idaho’s mountains.

 Every year new musical groups form and more local writers are published.
 Moscow is home to the University of Idaho, the host of the annual Lionel Hampton Jazz Festival.
-Lionel Hampton himself comes to enjoy hundreds of jazz musicians young and old who perform for the students of the UI and their guests.
-There are also workshops, jam sessions and opportunities to meet all of the musicians while they’re off the stage.
+Lionel Hampton himself used to come before he passed away in 2002.
+Enjoy hundreds of jazz musicians young and old who perform for the students of the UI and their guests.
+There are also workshops, jam sessions, and opportunities to meet all of the musicians while they’re off the stage.

 WHEN TO GO

 Moscow is in bloom in the spring.
-This is a great time of year to visit the campus, see student artwork and traverse the streets of downtown.
-February 21-24th is our annual Lionel Hampton Jazz Festival.
+This is a great time of year to visit the campus, see student artwork, and traverse the streets of downtown.
+February is our annual Lionel Hampton Jazz Festival.
 This is an exciting time to be a part of the Moscow community.
 Our summers are balmy and breezy.
-Stay a weekend or a month, either way you’ll hate to leave.
+Stay a weekend or a month, either way, you’ll hate to leave.

 GETTING THERE AND AROUND